 Historian: Jeremy Welsh

-A staple in Trey's solo shows, "Sleep Again" is the only song from Shine that Phish has played.
-The song's first of four appearances came during Festival 8's noon-time acoustic set on 11/1/09.
-The song fit perfectly in the intimate setting of Phish's "first full-length acoustic set" and featured an extended piano solo from Page; this was followed by electric performances on 11/25/09 in Philly, 6/20/10 at SPAC, and 8/7/10 at The Greek.
-"Sleep Again" was also played as part of the Super Ball IX soundcheck on 6/30/11.
+A staple in Trey's solo shows, "Sleep Again" has been played four times by Phish to date.
+The song's first appearance came during Festival 8's noon-time acoustic set on 11/1/09.
+The song fit perfectly in the intimate setting of Phish’s “first full-length acoustic set” and featured an extended piano solo from Page; this was followed by electric performances on 11/25/09 in Philly, 6/20/10 at SPAC, and 8/7/10 at Berkeley’s Greek Theatre.